DRET Teaching School Hub

 National Professional Qualification in Leading Teaching

-Our NPQLT is designed for ambitious teachers who lead or aspire to lead teaching in a subject, year group, key stage or phase.
+Our NPQLT is designed for teachers and leaders who are seeking to develop their expertise in leading the teaching of others, through leading a subject, year group or phase.

 Benefits